elliottmorris/politicaldata/README.md

 **Development in progress**

-An R package for acquiring and analyzing political data in R — including polls, election results, legislator information, and demographic data.
+An R package for acquiring and analyzing political data — including polls, election results, legislator information, and demographic data.

 ---